derexyx/petcher/README.md

 - Crawl data from DBLP.
 - Scrape paper titles, authors, and publication dates.
 - Filter results based on specified keywords and search methods.
-- Loof for its availability on arXiv
+- Look for its availability on arXiv
 - Save extracted data in a tab-separated values (TSV) format.

 ## Installation